-Please check for updated compliance information directly on the University Health Service website http://ukhealthcare.uky.edu/uhs/student-health/compliance/
+Please check for updated compliance information directly on the University Health Service website https://ukhealthcare.uky.edu/university-health-service/student-health/compliance.

-- Students must upload their TB screening and Vaccine documents to University Health Services through the UK Healthcare MyChart Health Portal. - Students may make an appointment with a nurse to receive TB screening or vaccines.
-Please call 859-323-APPT(2778) for your first appointment at UHS.
-(After your first appointment you should be able to schedule future appointments via MyChart), Bring paper copies of all immunization records and TB testing to University Health Service for verification at the scheduled appointment. - It is very important that you inform the nurse that you are a College of Pharmacy student. - Student Immunization compliance appointments are on the second floor of the University Health Service building at 830 South Limestone. - Once all requirements are met, you will receive a letter in MyChart that will state that you are "compliant." - Download and submit a .pdf copy of your letter of compliance to COPCompliance@uky.gedu.
+Students must upload their TB screening and Vaccine documents to University Health Services through the UK Healthcare MyChart Health Portal.

+- Students may make an appointment with a nurse to receive TB screening or vaccines.
+Please call 859-323-APPT(2778) for your first appointment at UHS (after your first appointment you should be able to schedule future appointments via MyChart).
+Bring paper copies of all immunization records and TB testing to University Health Service for verification at the scheduled appointment. - It is very important that you inform the nurse that you are a College of Pharmacy student. - Student Immunization compliance appointments are on the second floor of the University Health Service building at 830 South Limestone. - Once all requirements are met and updated on MyChart, you must download and submit a pdf copy of your letter of compliance to COPCompliance@uky.edu.